-Radiant Media Player offers 4 different player skins.
+Radiant Media Player offers 4 different player skins each with a different look and feel and optimised for cross-device rendering.
 They can be customised through skin-colorization or CSS to better fit your project requirements.

 A player skin is set with the

 skin player setting:

 The name of the skin to be used - available values are: 's1', 's2', 's3', 's4'.
 Default: 's1'.

 If you have multiple players on the same page, all players will have the same skin: the first skin loaded.

 Represents the delay in milliseconds before the overlay control bar fades away when no user interaction is detected.
 Default: 3000.

 Hide player seek bar.
 This effectively prevents seeking into a video.
 This should only be used for on-demand video content.
 This also disables keyboard control for seeking.
 Default: false.